AnnaSyme/porepatrol/README.md

 ## What does porepatrol do

-* Input: nanopore reads, in raw fast5 format
+* Input: Basecalled nanopore reads in FASTQ format
-* Runs: basecalling, quality control, trimming adapters, filtering and trimming.
+* Runs: quality control (nanoplot), trimming adapters (porechop), filtering and trimming (nanofilt).
-* Basic usage is: nextflow run porepatrol --reads "fast5s/\*"
+* Basic usage is: nextflow run porepatrol --reads "[path to FASTQ reads]"
-* Output: basecalled, trimmed, filtered, fastq reads in [what folder?]
+* Output: trimmed, filtered, FASTQ reads in [what folder?]
+* Note: porepatrol aims to add basecalling functionality if the software becomes available (e.g. Guppy).

 ## Documentation
 The nf-core/porepatrol pipeline comes with documentation about the pipeline, found in the `docs/` directory: